SyncraEngine/SyncraEngine/docs/architecture/drivers.rst

 Drivers: Specialized Subprocesses
 =================================

-In SyncraEngine, *drivers* are standalone subprocesses responsible for specific system-level tasks—like rendering, audio output, window management, VR handling, and more.
-By isolating each driver in its own process, we gain strong **modularity**, **crash isolation**, and the ability to swap or extend functionalities without rewriting the entire engine core.
+In SyncraEngine, *drivers* are standalone subprocesses dedicated to specific system-level tasks such as rendering, audio, window management, or VR handling.
+Running each driver in its own process brings strong **modularity**, **crash isolation**, and the freedom to swap or extend functionality without modifying the core engine.

 Why Drivers?
 ------------

 1. **Crash Isolation**
-   If a driver (e.g., the audio subsystem) crashes or experiences a fatal error, SyncraRuntime can automatically restart just that driver process, leaving the rest of the system (and other drivers/worlds) unaffected.
+   If a driver (e.g., audio) crashes or encounters a fatal error, SyncraRuntime can restart that driver independently.
+Other drivers and engine instances continue running unaffected.

 2. **Security & Permissions**
-   Each driver runs with limited privileges, so a malicious or buggy driver can’t compromise the entire platform.
-Communication occurs via secure IPC channels managed by :doc:`runtime`.
+   Each driver operates with limited privileges, so a malicious or faulty driver cannot jeopardize the entire platform.
+Communication takes place through secure IPC channels managed by :doc:`runtime`.

 3. **Extensibility**
    Drivers can be updated or replaced independently.
-You might have an official “renderer” driver plus community variants that add advanced post-processing or specialized VR features.
+For instance, an official “renderer” driver could coexist with community variants offering advanced post-processing or specialized VR features.

 4. **Dataflow-Friendly**
-   Each driver exposes inputs/outputs in the overall dataflow pipeline, allowing you to chain or compose transformations.
-For instance, the audio driver might publish an FFT data stream that a separate visual effect driver consumes.
+   Each driver presents inputs and outputs in a global dataflow pipeline.
+For example, an audio driver might provide an FFT data stream, which a visual effect driver can subscribe to and process.

 Driver Examples
 ---------------

-Common drivers (many are planned or partially implemented) include:
+Several drivers—either planned or partially implemented—include:

 - **Renderer** (Vulkan-based)
-  Handles rasterization, path tracing, or hybrid workflows.
-Exposes a render graph interface and surfaces for window/VR usage.
+  Manages rasterization, path tracing, or hybrid workflows.
+Offers a render graph interface and window/VR surfaces.

 - **Audio**
-  Mixes audio channels, applies DSP/FFT, and outputs stereo or spatial sound.
-It can also produce a frequency analysis stream for visual scripting or scene-driven effects.
+  Mixes channels, applies DSP/FFT, and outputs stereo or spatial audio.
+May also supply frequency data for real-time visualization or scene-driven effects.

 - **Window**
-  Manages a desktop window context for non-VR usage.
-Dispatches window events (keyboard, mouse) to the engine or other drivers.
-On some platforms, you might have a separate “headless” driver that does not create a real window.
+  Maintains a desktop window context for non-VR usage, relaying window events (keyboard, mouse) to the engine.
+On some platforms, a “headless” driver may skip creating a visible window.

 - **OpenXR/VR**
-  Bridges to VR headsets and controllers using OpenXR or another VR API.
-  Feeds tracking data (headset pose, hand controllers) to the engine, and receives frames for the left/right eye from the renderer driver.
+  Connects VR headsets and controllers via OpenXR or other VR APIs.
+Sends headset and controller tracking data to the engine, while receiving left/right eye frames from the renderer.

 - **Input/Gamepad**
-  Gathers gamepad or generic input device data.
-Feeds them into the engine ECS or input mapping logic.
-Might also handle haptics for controllers if applicable.
+  Collects data from gamepads or other input devices.
+Routes input to the ECS or input-mapping logic.
+May handle controller haptics, if supported.

 - **Networking** (optional)
-  If you run a networked environment, a networking driver could handle real-time packet sending/receiving, user authentication, or direct peer-to-peer connections.
+  For networked scenarios, a networking driver manages packet transmission, user authentication, or peer-to-peer connections.

-- **Scripting Compiler** (optional advanced scenario) You could imagine a dedicated process for compiling user scripts (or visual graphs) to native code, though some projects embed the compiler in the engine directly.
-The driver approach can keep heavy compile tasks from blocking the main engine thread.
+- **Scripting Compiler** (optional, advanced)
+  A dedicated process could compile user scripts (or visual graphs) into native code.
+Some projects embed this compiler into the engine itself, but a separate driver can offload heavy compile tasks.

 Lifecycle & Communication
 -------------------------

 1. **Spawned by SyncraRuntime**
-   As explained in :doc:`runtime`, each driver is a separate process launched at startup (or on-demand) based on your config.
-If it crashes, the runtime may restart it automatically.
+   As described in :doc:`runtime`, each driver is launched at startup (or on demand) according to configuration.
+If a crash occurs, the runtime may attempt an automatic restart.

 2. **Dataflow Registration**
-   Once up, the driver declares its available “input streams” and “output streams” to the dataflow manager.
-For example, the audio driver outputs an “audioSamples” stream, which other processes can subscribe to.
+   Once running, the driver advertises its “input streams” and “output streams” to the dataflow manager.
+For example, an audio driver might expose “audioSamples,” which other drivers or the engine can subscribe to.

 3. **Execution Loop**
-   Each driver runs at its own pace—some at a high frame rate (rendering), others event-driven (input).
-The driver is basically a small specialized application, responding to IPC messages and producing data for the engine or other drivers.
+   Drivers typically run at their own rate—some (like rendering) maintain a high frame rate, others (like input) respond to events.
+Each driver acts like a specialized mini-application, processing IPC messages and passing results to the engine or other drivers.

 4. **Error Handling / Crashes**
-   If something goes wrong, the runtime logs the crash details.
-The driver can be automatically restarted if configured.
-Because the ECS or other worlds run in separate processes, a renderer crash doesn’t destroy the game state.
+   On errors, the runtime logs the event.
+If configured, SyncraRuntime restarts the driver automatically.
+Because the engine (and ECS) run in other processes, a renderer crash does not destroy the game state.

 5. **Shutdown**
-   When the user quits or a signal is sent to shut down, SyncraRuntime instructs each driver to close gracefully, so they can release system resources (audio devices, GPU contexts, etc.).
+   At exit or when a shutdown signal is received, SyncraRuntime notifies each driver to shut down gracefully, releasing resources such as audio devices, GPU contexts, or window handles.

 Driver Internals & Dataflow
 ---------------------------

-Internally, each driver typically has:

-- **Initialization**: Acquire hardware handles (e.g., opening an audio device), setting up Vulkan contexts, hooking input devices, etc.
+A typical driver includes:

+- **Initialization**
+  Acquiring hardware interfaces (audio devices, Vulkan contexts, input devices).
+- **Main Loop**
-- **Main Loop**: Read incoming commands or data from the IPC queue, process or transform them, and publish outputs (like “RenderFrame” or “AudioBuffer”).
+  Reading commands/data from the IPC queue, applying transformations, and publishing outputs (e.g., `RenderFrame` or `AudioBuffer`).
+- **Update**
-- **Update**: Might maintain its own internal state or caches (e.g., a ring buffer for audio).
-If the driver is strictly functional, it can remain stateless, pulling all necessary info from the engine each frame.
+  Some drivers keep internal state or caches (e.g., audio ring buffers).
+A purely functional driver could remain stateless, pulling all necessary info from the engine each update.
+- **Tear Down**
-- **Tear Down**: Clean up resources, close device handles, free memory.
+  Releasing system resources, closing device handles, and freeing memory.

-For more on how data streams chain together, see :doc:`dataflow`.
+For more details on connecting driver outputs to other subsystems, see :doc:`dataflow`.

 Creating a New Driver
 ---------------------

-Suppose you want a specialized driver for *holographic displays*.
-You’d:
+Suppose you need a driver for *holographic displays*.
+You would:

-1. **Write a Rust (or C++) application** that can stand alone, hooking into your specialized hardware or library.
+1. **Develop a Rust (or C++) application** that integrates with specialized hardware or libraries.
-2. **Implement the SyncraEngine driver interface**—some minimal IPC protocol (like a message loop or shared memory queue) to announce what streams you provide or consume.
+2. **Implement the SyncraEngine driver interface**—essentially an IPC protocol for sharing what data streams you produce or consume.
-3. **Configure** the runtime to launch this driver.
-For instance, in `SyncraConfig.toml`:
+3. **Update the Runtime Configuration** so SyncraRuntime knows to launch your driver.
+For example, in `SyncraConfig.toml`:

    .. code-block:: toml

        [drivers]
        hologram = true
-       # points to the driver exe or alias that the runtime uses
+       # references the driver executable or alias recognized by the runtime

+4. **Define Dataflow**
-4. **Handle Dataflow**: If your driver outputs something like “HologramFrame,” define a small struct or format so the engine (or a scene driver) can consume it.
-If you need data from the engine, define an input stream (e.g., “SceneBuffer”) that your driver listens to.
+   If your driver emits “HologramFrame,” decide on a struct or format so the engine (or a scene driver) can consume it.
+If your driver needs input from the engine, define an input stream (e.g., “SceneBuffer”).

 Security & Permissions
 ----------------------

-Some drivers require special OS privileges or sensitive hardware access (e.g., GPU driver, VR handshake).
-SyncraEngine typically uses OS sandboxing or user-level permissions to restrict what a driver can do:
+Some drivers need elevated OS privileges or direct hardware access (GPU, VR devices).
+SyncraEngine usually leverages OS sandboxing and user permissions to constrain driver actions:

+- **File Access**
-- **File Access**: Many drivers don’t need full read/write across the entire filesystem—only a local config directory or ephemeral data.
+  Many drivers only require a local config folder or temporary files, not full access to the filesystem.
+- **Network**
-- **Network**: The networking driver might be the only driver allowed to open sockets, ensuring random drivers can’t exfiltrate data or run malicious code.
+  The networking driver alone might handle network sockets, preventing other drivers from opening arbitrary connections.
+- **GPU**
-- **GPU**: The renderer driver might exclusively hold a Vulkan handle, while other drivers (like a path tracing sub-driver) use shared textures in memory but not direct GPU control.
+  Only the renderer driver may hold a Vulkan handle.
+Other graphics-focused drivers could share textures via memory pointers but lack full control over the GPU.

 Future Plans & Advanced Drivers
 -------------------------------

+- **Distributed Drivers**
-- **Distributed Drivers**: Potentially run resource-hungry drivers on another machine or container—like a high-end GPU server for path tracing—while the local runtime and engine handle input and simpler rendering tasks.
+  Run GPU-intensive tasks on remote machines or containers, while the local runtime and engine handle input or simpler rendering passes.

+- **Compositing**
-- **Compositing**: Multiple render drivers could feed into a final compositing driver.
-Or an advanced audio driver might chain with a DSP driver for more extensive mixing and real-time audio analysis.
+  Multiple renderer drivers could feed a final compositing driver, or an advanced audio driver might hand off data to a DSP driver for extended mixing and real-time analysis.

-- **Machine Learning**: A dedicated driver for AI/LLM-based features, hooking into the engine for chatbots or procedural content generation.
-Could run outside the main process to prevent memory issues or performance stalls.
+- **Machine Learning**
+  Use a specialized AI/LLM driver to handle tasks like chatbots or procedural generation, running outside the main process for stability and performance.

 References & Next Steps
 -----------------------

-- :doc:`runtime` explains how drivers are spawned and monitored by SyncraRuntime.
+- :doc:`runtime` explains how SyncraRuntime spawns and monitors drivers.
-- :doc:`engine_ecs` covers how driver data is integrated into the ECS or how the engine publishes data for the drivers.
+- :doc:`engine_ecs` details how driver data integrates with the ECS, or how the engine publishes data for drivers to read.
-- :doc:`scripting` for an overview of how drivers might interact with or be extended by scripts.
+- :doc:`scripting` explores how drivers may interact with or be extended by scripts.
-- :doc:`dataflow` for details on the transformations, streams, and scheduling that tie multiple drivers together.
+- :doc:`dataflow` discusses transformations, streams, and scheduling that link various drivers together.